 - to check how well medications are working

-- to determine if your heart is healthy enough to
+- to determine whether your heart is healthy enough to start an exercise program

 The thallium stress test can show: